tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Delayed/scheduled transactions completion [schedtranscompletion]

 Delayed transactions are validated without the transfers of resources actually taking place and have a deadline for this transfer to happen.
-There should a mechanism in place to that the transfer was indeed done strictly before the deadline.
+There should a mechanism in place to check that the transfer was indeed done strictly before the deadline.

 ### Players authentication [playerauth]